 Frequently Asked Questions

-2. Does your school accept Step Up and McKay scholarships?
+2. Does your school accept scholarships?

-Victory Christian Academy does not accept these scholarship monies because our school does not want to be governed by the Department of Education especially when it comes to our choice in curriculum.
+Victory Christian Academy does not accept scholarship monies because our school does not want to be governed by the Department of Education especially when it comes to our choice in curriculum.

 Additionally, a large portion of the scholarship money comes from companies that sell alcohol.
 These companies get a dollar for dollar tax credit for each dollar they invest into the scholarship programs.
 Our ministry has made the decision not to support these companies.

 We understand that private school tuition is a sacrifice for families and that is why our school strives to keep our tuition rates as low as possible.
-If you compare our tuition rates with other private schools in the central Florida area, you will see that our tuition and fees are less.
+If you compare our tuition rates with other private schools in the central Florida area, you will see that our tuition and fees are much less.
 Our mission will always be to provide a quality, Christian education at an affordable price.

 3. What kind of testing is given to students at VCA?